Steps to decarbonize the European passenger transport before 2030

 - 2024: A minimum network is established and running.

 - 2024-2030: Capacity is increased and investments are made to remove bottlenecks in the technical infrastructure.

-- 2030: Air transport within Europe is no longer needed and can come to an end.
+- 2030: Air transport within Europe is no longer needed on distances between 0-1.800 km. and can come to an end.